Travis County Master Gardener Training

 The Travis County Master Gardeners are volunteers for the Travis County AgriLife Extension Service, assisting in Extension’s mission to disseminate research-based horticultural and environmental knowledge among the citizens of Central Texas.

 Training to become a Travis County Master Gardener volunteer is conducted by the Texas A&M AgriLife Extension Service a maximum of once per year, but not necessarily held every year.
-The limited number of spaces in the program will be filled based on assessment of the applications and personal interviews.
+The limited number of spaces in the program are filled based on assessment of the applications and personal interviews.
 At this time, all coursework is presented only in English.

-After reviewing the applications, the selection committee chooses 40 applicants for interviews.
-A maximum of 20 applicants receive admission into the program changes each year and depends on potential volunteer opportunities.
+After reviewing the applications, the selection committee chooses applicants for interviews.
+The number of applicants receiving admission into the program changes each year and depends on potential volunteer opportunities.

-The total fee for both Horticulture Principles and Practices for Central Texas and the Master Gardener program in Travis County is $250, payable upon acceptance into the program.
+The total fee for both Horticulture Principles and Practices for Central Texas and the Master Gardener program in Travis County is typically $400.

 Criminal Background Check Required

 The course normally meets virtually twice a week using Microsoft Teams, and twice a month outdoors in person at the Travis County Extension office, 1600 Smith Rd, Austin, 78721.
 At this time the course meets on week days during office hours.
 Additional training will be scheduled as needed (or allowed due to COVID-19 restrictions.)

-If you are accepted into the training program, complete the classroom training, and pass the final exam at the end of the course, you will be required to complete a minimum of 50 hours of volunteer service by July 31 of the following year.
-Your volunteer hours are with various Extension-approved projects as explained during the program.
+If accepted into the training program, complete the virtual and hands-on classroom training, and receive a Certificate of Completion at the end of the course, you will be required to complete a minimum of 50 hours of volunteer service by December 31 of the following year.
+Your volunteer hours are only with various Extension-approved projects as explained during the program.